Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## Downlink

-An applicative payload of 443 bytes is passed to SCHC compression layer.
+An applicative data of 155 bytes is passed to SCHC compression layer.
 Rule 1 is used by SCHC C/D layer, allowing to compress it to 130 bytes and 5 bits: 1 byte RuleID, 21 bits residue + 127 bytes payload.